 Often seen as their defining statement, the album was hugely influential to the Post-Punk, Alternative Rock, and Hardcore Punk of The '80s, the single "12 X U" in particular being one of the forerunners of Hardcore Punk.
-It was placed at #412 on Rolling Stone: 500 Greatest Albums of All Time.

 The band would add electronics and Progressive Rock influences to their sound for their sophomore effort Chairs Missing, thereby becoming Trope Codifiers of Post-Punk, but they would never sound like Pink Flag ever again.